tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - NKs are part of the innate immune system but are similar to cytotoxic T cells, they lack antigen specificity and are usually short-lived (< 10 days), so their exhaustion is likely less important
  - there are long-lived, somewhat antigen-specific NKs with memory recall though
  - B cell exhaustion: weaker antibody response (inhibited normal function)
+# PD-1 blockade induces responses by inhibiting adaptive immune resistance
+ - adaptive immune resistance: upregulation of PD-L1 on cancer tissues, interaction with PD-1 on antigen-specific CD8 T cells
+ - here, show that pre-existing CD8 T cells on tumor margin associated with expression of PD-1/PD-L1 and may predict response to therapy
+ - responding patients showed proliferation of intratumoral CD8<sup>+</sup> T cells
+ - pre-treatment samples from responders show higher numbers of CD8, PD-1, PD-L1 expressing cells at invasive tumor margin and inside tumors, more **clonal TCR repertoire**
 # PD-1 blockade in tumors with mismatch-repair deficiency
  - mismatch repair deficiency status predicts clinical benefit of ICI (ICI works better with tumors with mismatch repair deficiency)
  - **immune infiltrate associated with mismatch repair-deficient carcinomas directed at neoantigens**